geneontology/geneontology.github.io/_docs/deprecated-products-and-formats.md

 ## Ontology formats

-GO currently provides the Gene Ontology in the OBO 1.4 format and other formats; see the [ontology download page](/docs/download-ontology/) for more information about current ontology file formats.
+GO currently provides the Gene Ontology in the OBO 1.2 format (as produced by the OWL API) and other formats; see the [ontology download page](/docs/download-ontology/) for more information about current ontology file formats.

 + The GO Consortium no longer uses or supports the flat file format, which was deprecated in 2009.
 + OBO-XML and FASTA files were retired in 2018.
 OBO-XML was a direct XML serialization of the OBO 1.2 format specification.
 The schema is specified using RELAX-NG compact syntax: obo-xml.rnc.